University of Moratuwa: Faculty of Engineering

-It is the largest faculty in the University of Moratuwa, comprising eleven academic departments, over 200 academic staff and around 3500 undergraduate and thousands of post-graduate students.
-The faculty offers the Honours Degree of Bachelor of the Science of Engineering in ten disciplines, Bachelor of Design in Fashion Design and Product Development, and Bachelor of Science in Transport and Logistics Management.
-In addition, the Faculty offers a large number of post-graduate degrees leading to Master of Science, Master of Engineering, Master of Philosophy, Master of Business Administration and Doctor of Philosophy.
+It is the largest faculty in the University of Moratuwa, comprising eleven academic departments, over 200 academic staff and around 4000 undergraduate and thousands of post-graduate students.
+The engineering programs are accredited under the Washington Accord since 2007.The faculty offers the Bachelor of the Science of Engineering in ten disciplines, and the Bachelor of Design in Fashion Design and Product Development.
+In addition, the Faculty offers a large number of post-graduate degrees in varied engineering and allied disciplines.